Madonie

 Climate And Weather

 The park spans a dramatic climatic range from semi-arid Mediterranean conditions at lower elevations to cold, wet montane climate on the peaks.
-Summit temperatures drop well below freezing in winter, with snow persisting from December through March.
+Summit temperatures drop well below freezing in winter, with snow persisting from December through March at higher elevations.
 Annual precipitation varies from 600mm at low elevations to over 1,200mm on the highest north-facing slopes.
-The range's position perpendicular to prevailing weather systems creates strong rain shadow effects between north and south faces.
+[1] The range's position perpendicular to prevailing weather systems creates strong rain shadow effects between north and south faces.
 Summer drought at lower elevations stresses Mediterranean vegetation while higher zones maintain cooler, moister conditions.

 Human History